mkobetic/gpx/README.md

 * combines segments that are no more than 1h apart into a track
 * renders each track into an svg file
 * saves each track into a new gpx file
+* optionally generates subtitles file with gps metrics that can be embedded in a video file (more below)

 ![sample track](sample-track.png)